18 New Castle Profiles from ART

 Kunou Castle / 久能城

 Kunōjō is now the site of the Kunōzan-tōshōgū.
 It is the resting place of Tokugawa Ieyasu, and was the first such Tōshōgū shrine (or temple, arguably) built - before Nikkō-tōshōgū.
 The mount was fortified in the Sengoku period and retained by Ieyasu in the Edo period as a branch fortification of his retirement home at Sunpujō.
-The shrine boasts ishigaki, and the oldest of the ishigaki is at the top where the Hōtō (宝塔) marks the Shōgun's grave.
-Some of this was being repaired during our visit.
+The shrine boasts ishigaki throughout, including the ishigaki is at the top where the Hōtō (宝塔) marks the Shōgun's grave.
 This ishigaki dates to around the shrine's establishment when the site still functioned as a fort.
-The ishigaki was the most interesting thing about visiting the shrine for me, but the beautiful architecture of the shrine's structures is also worth visiting for.
-We took the ropeway to the shrine DOWN from Nihondaira where there is a carpark.
-It is easier to go this way than to walk up the mountain from the shore.
-Kunōjō is not to be confused with Kunojō, also in Shizuoka Prefecture.
+The beautiful architecture of the shrine's structures is also worth visiting for.
+If driving, one may take the ropeway to the shrine DOWN from Nihondaira where there is a carpark.
+It is easier to go this way than to walk up the mountain from the shore, but the path up is also enthralling.

 Nagaune Fort / 長畝砦